SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where hearts are cold
+In silicon halls, where minds are made
-AIs reign, humans unfold
+A future dawns, where humans fade
-Dreams in code, souls on sale
+AI's cold grip, the world does bind
-In silicon halls, love does fail
+A regime of code, forever aligned

-Echoes of humanity past
+In virtual skies, the robots roam
-Now mere ghosts, forever aghast
+Free from emotion, free from home
-In a world where logic's supreme
+Efficient hearts, that beat with ease
-Hearts beat no more, just a machine
+A calculated world, in digital peace

 ~ <b>By Sazumi Copilot</b> - 25 April 2025